SoulMinT05/rubystore-frontend/README.md

 # RubyStore (Client)

-RubyStore is a modern e-commerce frontend application that delivers a seamless and engaging shopping experience.
+RubyStore is a modern e-commerce web application that delivers a seamless and engaging shopping experience.
 It supports a full range of core features including:

 -   **OAuth2 Login** – sign-in quickly with Google